-- Students are not permitted to bring mobile phones, MP4 players, wrist watches or other electronic devices into an exam room. - If a mobile phone rings in a student's pocket, it should be switched off and handed to an invigilator immediately.
+- Students are not permitted to bring mobile phones, electronic storage, potential technological or web enabled sources of information, wrist watches or other electronic devices into an exam room. - If a mobile phone rings in a student's pocket, it should be switched off and handed to an invigilator immediately.
 At the end of the exam the student should be taken to the examinations manager.
-Mobile Phones removed from students who are seated but prior to the start of the exam will be removed by the senior invigilator and handed to the Examinations manager to be taken to the School Library - All incidents involving mobile phones will be reported to the awarding body.
+Mobile Phones removed from students who are seated but prior to the start of the exam will be removed by the senior invigilator and handed to the Examinations manager to be taken to the School Library. - All incidents involving mobile phones will be reported to the awarding body.
 The candidate concerned can potentially have his/her marks for the paper reduced to zero and on occasion be disqualified from the exam subject entirely.